misrab/docs/Dai.md

 **Dai:** The cryptocurrency with price stability that is the asset of exchange in the Dai Credit System.
 It is a standard Ethereum token adhering to the ERC20 standard.

-**Debt Auction:** the continuous MKR reverse-auction to cover Emergency Debt needs.
+**Buy&Burn:** The continuously occuring auction that buys and removes MKR from circulation using collected fees (interest from CDPs) as well proceeds from collateral auctions.

-**Surplus Auction:** the continuous MKR buy-and-burn auction using collected fees (interest from CDPs) and also proceeds from collateral auctions.
+**Debt Auction:** The reverse-auction seeling MKR for dai to cover Emergency Debt when a CDP becomes undercollateralized.

 **Collateral Auction:** An auction designed to prioritize covering debt owed by a CDP, then to give the owner the best price possible for their collateral refund.

-**The Dai Foundation:** A non-profit foundation based in Zug, Switzerland, registered as MakerDai Stiftung which exists to support the development of The Dai Credit System software infrastructure.
+**The Dai Foundation:** A non-profit foundation based in Zug, Switzerland, which exists to support the development of The Dai Credit System software infrastructure.

 **Keepers:** Independent economic actors that trade Dai, CDPs and/or MKR, create Dai or close CDPs and seek arbitrage on The Dai Credit System and as a result help maintain Dai market rationality and price stability.